Pope Paul VI College

-Pope Paul VI College is a Hong Kong girls' Catholic secondary school in Shek Lei, Kwai Chung, New Territories.
-The English medium of instruction school was founded in 1969.
+Pope Paul VI College is a band 1B Roman Catholic girls' secondary school in Hong Kong.
+The school was founded by Missionary Sisters of the Immaculate in 1969.
+It is an English medium of instruction school.
+It is a well-known district girls’ school.

 History

 In 1967, Lorenzo Bianchi, then-Roman Catholic bishop of Hong Kong, invited the Missionary Sisters of the Immaculate (PIME Sisters) to establish a girls' secondary school in the Tsuen Wan area, which the Hong Kong government was developing into a new town.

 Construction of the school building, beside the Shek Lei Resettlement Estate, began in July 1969.
 Classes began in September 1969 at the Shek Lei Catholic Primary School.
 The school moved to the permanent school building in August 1970, which was formally inaugurated by Director of Education John Canning on 24 May 1970.

 A golden jubilee celebration was held in 2019.

 Faculty

 During the 2019–20 school year, the school employed 55 teachers.
 The current principal is Genthew Leung.